Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 5. Sri Aurobindo Ashram

 Sir Aurobindo, after retiring from politics, settled down in Pondicherry with a bunch of followers and started a spiritual movement.
 His remains, along with those of Mother, his spiritual partner, are laid to rest here at the ashram.
 Devotees and tourists line up outside the ashram to pay homage to him.
 The people at the ashram are extremely particular about maintaining silence and request all visitors to turn off their cellphones.
 Once inside, you can visit the samadhi (tomb) and sit in the ashram courtyards.
 It's a peaceful place with gentle breeze and only the sounds are those of birds chirping.
 There is also a book store where you can get more information about the ashram, Auroville and the founders of both.
-The ashram premises can be identified by the distinct grey walls right next to #Dilliwala restaurant.
+The ashram premises can be identified by the distinct grey walls right next to #Dilliwala restaurant in the White Town, Pondicherry.

 6. White Town